Christian Pulisic injury update: Chelsea reveal latest on USMNT star

 What is the latest Christian Pulisic injury update?

-Asked by ProSoccerTalk about a possible timeline for Pulisic’s return, Tuchel said that the League Cup game against Aston Villa on Wednesday could come too soon for Pulisic in midweek.
+Asked by ProSoccerTalk about a possible timeline for Pulisic’s return, Tuchel said that the League Cup game against Aston Villa on Wednesday could come too soon for Pulisic.

 Tuchel added that Pulisic is working hard at Chelsea’s training ground today (Sunday), and his fitness status depends on how that session went.

-The German coach also said it would be ‘super nice’ to have him back as soon as possible.
+“I think for Christian the game against Aston Villa [in the Carabao Cup in midweek] is maybe a bit too close,” Tuchel said.
+“I hope that I’m wrong but this is my impression.
+He’s not in training so far but let’s see tomorrow.
+Maybe if he had a good progression today, maybe it’s possible.
+It would be super nice for us to have him but for me it’s a bit doubtful.”

-But it seems like the huge Premier League clash against Manchester City on Saturday, Sept.
+It seems like the huge Premier League clash against Manchester City on Saturday, Sept.
 25 is when we could next see Pulisic, at the earliest.
+Chelsea then travel to Juventus on Wednesday, Sept.
+29 in a massive UEFA Champions League clash, as Pulisic will hope to take on his good friend and USMNT teammate Weston McKennie.

 Check out the full video above of Tuchel speaking to us post-game.